rumq/java-corejava-book/pages/v2ch02InputAndOutput.md

 | void close()         | Closes the stream.                        |

 ### 2.1.2 The Complete Stream Zoo

+Bytes class hierarchy is different from character class hierarchy.

 **Input and output stream hierarchy**
 ![](2023-03-15-09-36-13.png)